gaearon/react-hot-loader/README.md

 ## Troubleshooting

 If it doesn't work, in 99% of cases it's a configuration issue.
-A missing option, a wrong path or port.
-Webpack is very strict about configuration, and the best way to find out what's wrong is to compare your project to an already working setup, check out **[examples](https://github.com/gaearon/react-hot-loader/tree/master/examples)**,
+A missing option, a wrong path or port. webpack is very strict about configuration, and the best way to find out what's wrong is to compare your project to an already working setup, check out **[examples](https://github.com/gaearon/react-hot-loader/tree/master/examples)**,